Angara-1.2 rocket variant

 First contract announced

 On Aug.
 1, 2016, GKNPTs Khrunichev announced the first foreign commercial passenger for the Angara-1 rocket.
 The South-Korean Kompsat-6 remote-sensing satellite (a.k.a.
 Arirang) was booked for a ride from Plesetsk around 2020.
 Equipped with a Synthetic Aperture Radar, SAR, the 1.7 ton spacecraft should be inserted into the Sun-synchronous orbit.
+By the beginning of 2020, the launch of Kompsat-6 was postponed until the end of 2021.

 The URM-1 standard module will serve as the first-stage booster for all versions of the Angara rocket.
 Angara-1 would feature one URM-1, Angara-3 would be made of three URMs and Angara-5 would sport five URMs.
 Finally, Angara-7, if ever approved for development, could feature six URM-1 boosters.